insight-creative/insight-creative-2018/blog/_posts/2018-08-21-Insight-Creative,-Inc.-Donates-$1,000-Annual-Scholarship-to-UW-Green-Bay-Communications-and-Design-Students.md

 The University of Wisconsin-Green Bay is a comprehensive public institution offering undergraduate and graduate programs to 7,158 students.
 The University transforms lives and communities through exceptional and award-winning teaching and research, innovative learning opportunities and a problem-solving approach to education.
 For more information, visit <a href='http://www.uwgb.edu/' target='_blank' rel='noopener'>www.uwgb.edu.</a>

 Insight Creative, Inc.—serving clients since 1988—is a Green Bay-based advertising agency offering complete in-house creative and strategic marketing communications and branding expertise for consumer, business and industrial clients.
-Visit <a href="https://insightcreative.com/">insightcreative.com</a> for more information.